If you have questions about the call, please contact KeckCFP@ipac.caltech.edu. Submitted questions and responses will be posted below.

 Q: If I slip up in anonymizing my proposal, will it be returned without review?

-A : While NExScI understands that dual-anonymous peer review is a major shift in the evaluation of proposals, and that there may be occasional slips in writing anonymized proposals, NExScI staff are no longer checking each submitted proposal for DAPR compliance before TAC review.
-Instead, proposers are asked if their proposal is DAPR compliant on the proposal submission page.
-We suggest leaving time before the submission deadline to double check that your proposal is DAPR compliant.
+A : NExScI understands that dual-anonymous peer review is a major shift in the evaluation of proposals, and that there may be occasional slips in writing anonymized proposals.
+Proposers are asked to verify that their proposal is DAPR compliant on the proposal submission page.
 If the TAC or a NExScI staff member finds a DAPR violation, the proposal is subject to rejection.
 The NASA Keck Selecting Official will make the final decision on the severity of the violation and determine if the proposal will be reviewed or rejected.

-NASA further acknowledges that some proposed work may be so specialized that, despite attempts to anonymize the proposal, the identities of the Principal Investigator and team members are readily discernable.
-As long as the guidelines are followed, NASA will not return these proposals without review.
+NASA acknowledges that some proposed work may be so specialized that, despite attempts to anonymize the proposal, the identities of the Principal Investigator and team members are readily discernable.
+As long as the guidelines are followed, NASA will review these proposals without prejudice.

 Q: How should institutional access to unique resources, including Keck time, be anonymized?